3 Street SW station

 3 Street SW station is a Calgary C-Train light rail station in Downtown Calgary, Alberta, Canada.
 The 3 Street SW platform is used by eastbound trains, with the nearest stations serving westbound trains being and the 4 Street SW station and the 1 Street SW station.
 The platforms is located on the south side of 7 Avenue S and is located within the free-fare zone serving both Routes 201 and 202.

 History

 The 3 Street W station, located between 3 Street and 2 Street SW and adjacent to The CORE/TD Square shopping centre that opened on May 25, 1981, as part of Calgary's original LRT line from 8 Street W to Anderson.
 The original station was closed on April 20, 2009, and demolished immediately with the new station constructed in its place.
 The new station opened on March 12, 2010.

 On March 22, 2023, as part of an attempt to deal with crime along the C-Train system, 3rd Street SW Station, along with every other station between City Hall and Downtown West-Kerby Stations would have the lighting and cameras upgraded.

 Ridership

 According to data released by Calgary Transit, the 3 Street SW Station had an average weekday daily ridership of 16,300 in the year of 2007.

+Transit connections

+Bus connections to the station as of 31 August, 2026: